OpenBfS/UncertRadio/paper/paper.md

 Until Version 2.5.3 `UncertRadio` contained an extensive `compiled HTML help` (chm) file for the description of the program features in German and English language.
-However, since Version 2.6 these files have been replaced by a modern python sphinx [@sphinx_web] based documentation, but is lacking some german translations.
+However, since Version 2.6 these files have been replaced by a modern python `Sphinx` [@sphinx_web] based documentation, but is lacking some german translations.
 Thus, the old chm files are still available in the repository or upon request.
 The individual help topics are available from within `UncertRadio` using various help buttons.
 In addition, the complete documentation is available on [GitHub Pages](https://openbfs.github.io/UncertRadio/).